The UNFORGIVEN is proud to announce the addition of a new organization within the state of Tennessee.

 Promote a process for the empowerment of prisoners by providing a fair and functional means of reinstating the right to

-vote: while actively working to pass new laws that allow the equitable removal of the right to vote and a reasonable means of re-acquiring it after it has been revoked.
+vote: while actively working to pass new laws that allow the equitable removal of the right to vote and a reasonable means

 Meetings: Joining Forces